qt-creator/qt-creator/README.md

 You can build Qt Creator with

-    # Optional, needed for the Clang Code Model:
+    # Optional, needed for the Clang Code Model if llvm-config is not in PATH:
     export LLVM_INSTALL_DIR=/path/to/llvm (or "set" on Windows)
     # Optional, needed to let the QbsProjectManager plugin use system Qbs:
     export QBS_INSTALL_DIR=/path/to/qbs